Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: Limitations Prospective Directions

 \subsubsection{Few Shot Learning}

-As already mentioned, many of these methods increase the number of rare relation types through logical inference.
+As mentioned under the \mbox{\refunderep} characteristic, some methods increase the number of rare relation types through logical inference.
 Such approaches could, therefore, be used as a solution for few shot learning problems.
-In few shot learning, there exist a small number of instances of some class within the training data \cite{yue2020interventional}.
+In few shot learning, there exist a small number of instances of some class within the training data \cite{zhao2022graph}.
 In KGs, this could include node classes or relation types.
-Oftentimes, KGE methods neglect rare relation types \cite{zhang2020few, chen2019meta}.
-As previously mentioned, this is often accounted for through sampling or regularization methods \cite{schlichtkrull2018modeling}, meta-learning \cite{chen2019meta, zhang2020few}, and learned attention coefficients or relation-specific parameters, \cite{zhang2020few} but neurosymbolic methods which exploit rule-based deduction could pose an alternative solution.
-Methods such as \textbf{pLogicNet} \cite{qu2019probabilistic} and \textbf{pGAT} \cite{harsha2020probabilistic} which use logically inferred triples as input into KGE methods increase the instances of rare relation types to create an augmented KG.
-In other words, neurosymbolic methods for reasoning on graph structures increase the occurrences of rare relation types through logical inference so that the neural module has a higher sample size on which to train.
-Many of these methods, could, then, be used as a novel way to address the issue of few shot learning on KGs.
+Oftentimes, KGE methods neglect rare relation types \cite{zhang2020few}.
+This is often accounted for through sampling or regularization methods \cite{schlichtkrull2018modeling}, meta-learning \cite{zhang2020few, zhao2022graph}, and learned attention coefficients or relation-specific parameters, \cite{zhang2020few} but neurosymbolic methods that exploit rule-based deduction could pose an alternative solution.
+Methods such as \textbf{pLogicNet} \cite{qu2019probabilistic} and \textbf{pGAT} \cite{harsha2020probabilistic} augment the KG with logically inferred triples and feed the it into the neural module.
+The KG augmentation step may also increase the instances of rare relation types, so the neural module has a higher sample size on which to train.
+This poses potential to address few shot learning on KGs.